tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 add_action('enqueue_block_assets', 'my_theme_enqueue_blocks_assets');
 ```

-… we are back in business !
+...we are back in business !

 ![Schermata 2023-02-26 alle 03.17.57.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.17.57.png)

-Let’s look how the theme.json is loaded in the page…
+Let's look how the theme.json css is loaded in page...

 ![Schermata 2023-02-26 alle 03.21.45.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.21.45.png)

-Mmm, it is not a <link> like in the  frontend, and there is no `id` that i can use to search it "handle" name in the codebase.
+Mmm, it's not a `<link>` like in the  frontend but a `<style>`, and there is no `id` that i can use to search its "handle" name in the codebase.

-So, my first idea is to fight again with specificity, let's see the fight
+It's time to fight again with specificity, let's see the fight

 ![Schermata 2023-02-26 alle 03.25.27.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.25.27.png)

-… we can’t inject `my-theme-custom-css` after `theme.json` one, se we need to be more specific in selectors, something like...
+...we can’t inject `my-theme-custom-css` after `theme.json` one, se we need to be more specific in selectors to win, something like...

 ```css
 /* .../wp-content/my-theme/my-theme-custom-css.css */